WebReflection/query-result/README.md

 ```

 ### Features
-The first basic improvements over most alternative, is the usage of [**query** and **queryAll**](http://www.w3.org/TR/2015/WD-dom-20150428/#elements) methods to query relatively from an element, whenever these are available.
+The first basic improvements over most alternatives, is the usage of [**query** and **queryAll**](http://www.w3.org/TR/2015/WD-dom-20150428/#elements) methods to query relatively from an element, whenever these are available.

 This avoids surprises with selectors that could match elements outside the one we are searching in.